Departments

 The community health nursing department aims in training students to work in partnership with their local communities, work to prevent illness and promote health by identifying barriers to healthy lifestyles and general wellness.
 The students are shaped to be the interpretative bridge between the acute sector and community services.
 They embrace a social model of health to advocate and give a voice to the community accessing care.

-• Nursing education and administration – Dr. Sr. Prasada
+• Nursing education and administration – Sr. Sajitha Moothedan

 © 2022 St. John's College of Nursing all rights reserved | Designed by INTEGRO